-She told People magazine in January 1980 (interview available online, My Star Trek Scrapbook has the original, with pictures) that she seldom wore wigs or hats during production.
+She told People magazine in January 1980 (My Star Trek Scrapbook has the original version, with pictures) that she seldom wore wigs or hats during production.
 “I thought I was very pretty without hair,” but — “some people must have thought I was an exhibitionist or religious fanatic.”

 Khambatta’s skimpy outfit as the V’Ger-controlled Ilia probe was the actress’ idea.

 “I was supposed to wear one of those same grey uniforms,” she told Star Trek Communicator.

 [B]eing bald and wearing that grey starship uniform, I would have looked like a boy.
 I wanted to look like a sexy female.